Self-ensemble: Mitigating Confidence Mis-calibration for Large Language Models: Related Work

 \paragraph{LLM Ensemble.} Ensembling has long been a powerful strategy to improve both model accuracy and robustness.
 In LLMs, methods such as voting schemes~\cite{zhou2022least}, stochastic decoding~\cite{ho2022large}, and diverse prompting~\cite{wang2022self} aggregate outputs from multiple model instances or inference runs.
+Notably, similar to our intuition of self-ensemble, a concurrent work~\cite{neeley2025survey} also proposes a "divide-and-conquer" strategy to improve LLM performance on healthcare tasks.
+It has shown promising results in diagnosing rare diseases caused by genetic variants, a task that remains highly challenging.
 These methods are especially useful for reducing variance in generative outputs and mitigating individual model biases.
 Additionally, ensemble approaches support calibration via confidence averaging and self-consistency mechanisms~\cite{wang2022self}.
 However, standard ensembles are computationally costly and less generalizable across model families and tasks, motivating for a more efficient and scalable ensemble method.